-Candidates should no be entered for assessment without being clear of the importance of working safely, and pactice of doing so.
-The tutor must immediately stop an assessment if a candidate works was afely.
-At the discretion of the tutor, depending on the severity of the incident, the severity date may be given a warning.
-If they continue to work unsafely however, ant must be ended and they must retake the assessment at a later date. their asse the timings provided are estimates to support centre planning.
-They refer to assessment time, not any additional setting up the centre needs to carry out to create the required to ensure an appropriate assessment environment.
+Candidates should not be entered for assessment without being clear of the importance of working safely, and practice of doing so.
+The tutor must immediately stop an assessment if a candidate works unsafely.
+At the discretion of the tutor, depending on the severity of the incident, the candidate may be given a warning.
+If they continue to work unsafely however, their assessment must be ended and they must retake the assessment at a later date.

-Compliance with timinas
+Compliance with timings